sbonaretti/timeSavers/README.md

 # timeSavers

-Notes on how to use and create software tools
+Notes on HOW TO use and create software tools (mainly)

 They might not be comprehensive